Galkurta/Coub-BOT/README.md

 ## Configuration

-1. Edit `token.txt` file in the project root directory and add your Coub API tokens, one per line.

-2. Edit `data.txt` file in the project root directory and add your Coub user data, one entry per line.
+1. Edit `data.txt` file in the project root directory and add your Coub user data, one entry per line.

 ## Usage